galil34/IDS2024S/hw/5/README.md

 17. Visualizing the average precipitation of the US states vs. sunshine.

-18. The proof of Bayes’ Rule via Venn diagram.
+18. Better visualizations through axes transformation.

-19. The major schools of thought in Probability Theory.
+19. The proof of Bayes' Rule via Venn diagram.

-20. Regression: Predicting the global land temperature of Earth in 2050 from the past data: Choosing the best model.
+20. The major schools of thought in Probability Theory.

 21. Extra Credit: Puzzle: What living creatures do you see?